Error and Resource Estimates of Variational Quantum Algorithms for Solving Differential Equations Based on Runge-Kutta Methods: Numerical Analysis of the Error and Resource Estimates

-We can interpret the state with the option price in the following way:\\ Consider a register of $n$ qubits.
+Consider a register of $n$ qubits.
 On this chain, we define a set of $2^n$ pairwise orthogonal states $\{\ket{x}\}_x$.
 We select an interval of possible stock prices and discretize the interval into $2^n$ points.
-Consequently, we associate the basis states with stock prices, where the state $\ket{0}^{\otimes n}$ corresponds to the minimum stock price, and the state $\ket{1}^n$ corresponds to the maximum stock price of the chosen interval.\\ The quantum state from Eq.~\eqref{1240} encodes the option value corresponding to a particular stock price in the amplitudes of $\ket{\psi(\tau)}$ in the following way:
+Consequently, we associate the basis states with stock prices, where the state $\ket{0}^{\otimes n}$ corresponds to the minimum stock price, and the state $\ket{1}^n$ corresponds to the maximum stock price of the chosen interval.

+The quantum state from Eq.~\eqref{1240} encodes the option value corresponding to a particular stock price in the amplitudes of $\ket{\psi(\tau)}$ in the following way:

 The boundary condition is $p_x(0)=\gamma(0)V(0,x)e^{-ax}$, where $\gamma(0)$ is the normalization constant and $V(0,x)$ is the option price at time $\tau=0$.
 Thus, by obtaining the probability $p_x(\tau)$ at time $T=t_{final}\sigma^2$ for a particular stock price $x=\log(S)$, the corresponding option price can be calculated as: